 (a) Identification.
-An ultrasonic scaler is a device intended for use during dental cleaning and periodontal (gum) therapy to remove calculus deposits from teeth by application of an ultrasonic vibrating scaler tip to the teeth.
+An ultrasonic scaler is a device intended for use during dental cleaning and periodontal (gum) therapy to remove calculus deposits from teeth by application of an ultrasonic vibrating scaler tip to the teeth. (b) Classification.
+Class II.

-§ 872.4880 Intraosseous fixation screw or wire.
+§872.4880 Intraosseous fixation screw or wire.

 (a) Identification.
-An intraoseous fixation screw or wire is a metal device intended to be inserted into fractured jaw bone segments to prevent their movement.
+An intraosseous fixation screw or wire is a metal device intended to be inserted into fractured jaw bone segments to prevent their movement.